icl-utk-edu/papi/src/components/pcp/tests/README_AddPCPEvents.txt

-HOWEVER, there is another program that will copy all the enables of pmid.txt to the newpmid.txt, if the events are found in newpmid.txt.
+HOWEVER, there is another program that will copy all the enables of pmid.txt to newpmid.txt, if the events are found in newpmid.txt.
 It is called updatePMID.c.

 To run this, first rename pmid.txt to oldpmid.txt: